Suppliers of essential oils, carrier oils, butters, waxes & other skincare ingredients

 The chemical reaction is fascinating.
 The cold water turns to extremely hot water and toxic fumes are given off for about 30 secs.

 If you splash your skin it will sting.
 Don’t panic.
-Dab the area with vinegar and flush with water for as long as it takes to take the sting away.
+Dab the area with vinegar and/or flush with water for as long as it takes to take the sting away.

 Step 3

 Prepare your mould.
-Grease it and line it with baking paper, especially the bottom.
+If it is made of an inflexible material, grease it and line it with baking paper, especially the bottom.

 Step 4

-When both the oils and lye are 38degC, put on your safety glasses and rubber gloves.
+When both the oils and lye are 40°C, put on your safety glasses and rubber gloves.

 Pour the lye into the oils and stir continuously with a stick blender.

 Beware of splashing the soap mixture everywhere.
-Stop whisking often and give it a stir in the off position or with a spatula.
+Stop whisking often and give it a stir with a wooden or plastic/rubber spatula.

 Step 5

-When the soap mixture is the consistency of thin porridge, add any colour or herbs.
+When the soap mixture is the consistency of thin porridge, add colour or herbs, if they are in your recipe.

 Continue to stir until these are well blended.